-While we have experienced modest disruptions to our supply chain as a result of the COVID-19 pandemic, including delays in importation of certain chemical products from China and temporary work-from-home orders that have reduced the capacity at the Repeat Precision machine shop operations in Mexico, we currently believe that such disruptions are temporary in nature, that the impacted products are available through alternative sources of supply and that we have sufficient inventory on hand to meet several months of customer demand.
+While we experienced modest disruptions to our supply chain as a result of the COVID-19 pandemic, including delays in importation of certain chemical products from China and temporary work-from-home orders that have reduced the capacity at the Repeat Precision machine shop operations in Mexico, such disruptions were temporary in nature, the impacted products are available through alternative sources of supply and we believe we have sufficient inventory on hand to meet customer demand.
 We have also experienced delays in access to certain materials and products utilized in our research and development activities, which may lead to delays in new product introductions.